 Factory Rest will restore factory defaults and all users' customized settings will be lost.
+It is advised to back up your configuration before performing a Factory Reset.
+See Figure 4-40 for configuration backup and restore.

 Firmware

 Refer to Figure 4-44.
 The Firmware page displays the current firmware version numbers.
 These may be helpful if customer service is contacted to resolve an issue.